Kong/developer.konghq.com/app/_how-tos/enable-key-authentication-on-a-service-with-kong-gateway.md

         - example-route
 tldr:
     q: How do I secure a service with key authentication?
-    a: Enable the Key Authentication plugin on the service.
-This plugin will require all requests made to this service to have a valid API key.
+    a: Enable the Key Authentication plugin on the Gateway Service.
+This plugin will require all requests made to this Service to have a valid API key.

 cleanup:
   inline: